Cat behavior: Predatory behavior

+When their prey is finally dead, they bite them for quite some time, up and down the length of the body.
+During this time they are picked up and held in their mouths.
+They chew and pull at their prey using their molars, for grinding.
+They start at the anterior end of the animal, near its head, enabling them to eat their smaller prey in as fast as one minute.
+They eat in a crouched position, holding down the victim with their paw(s).
+Note that while they attack, they do not bite off pieces of the prey until they are dead.

 Environment

 Cats like to organize their environment based on their needs.
 Like their ancestors, domestic cats still have an inherent desire to maintain an independent territory but are generally content to live with other cats for company as they easily get bored.
 Living alone for a longer time may cause them to forget how to communicate with other cats.

-Sometimes, however, adding a kitten to a household can be a bad idea.
-If there already is an older cat present and another cat is added to their environment it may be better to get another older cat that has been socialized with other cats.
-When a kitten is introduced to a mature cat, that cat may show feline asocial aggression where they feel threatened and act aggressive to drive off the intruders.
-If this happens, the kitten and the cat should be separated, and slowly introduced by rubbing towels on the animals and presenting the towel to the other.
+Sometimes adding a kitten to a household can be a bad idea.
+If there already is an older cat present and another cat is added, it may be better to get another older cat that has been socialized with other cats.
+When a kitten is introduced to a mature cat, that cat may show feline asocial aggression, in which they feel threatened and act aggressive to drive off the intruder.
+If this happens, the kitten and the cat should be separated and slowly introduced by rubbing towels on the animals and presenting the towel to the other.

 Cats use scent and pheromones to help organize their territory by marking prominent objects.
-If these objects or scents are removed it upsets the cat's perception of its environment.
+If these objects or scents are removed, it upsets the cat's perception of its environment.